darrennix/readme/README.md

 Our Average Week
 ================

-If you're one of my direct reports, we'll have a 1:1 every week for at least 30 minutes no matter what.
+If you're one of my direct reports, we'll have a 1:1 every week for at least 30 minutes.
 - 1:1s are for you
 - 1:1s are not for status updates
 - I'd rather discuss topics of substance and get status updates via email